emacsmirror/oer-reveal/README.md

 `revealimg`, `reveallicense`, and `revealgrid` are defined and documented in file [org/config.org](org/config.org).

-The following is copied from the Commentary section of [oer-reveal.el](oer-reveal.el).
+The following is based on the Commentary section of [oer-reveal.el](oer-reveal.el).

 # Usage